auth0/docs/articles/connections/social/twitter.md

 ### User's email address is missing from retrieved user profile

-The Twitter connection type does not currently retrieves the user's email address.
-You can add a rule that queries for the email address using the access token returned from Twitter, and makes that email address available to the application (it will not, however, be persisted in the user profile).
+Twitter connections do not retrieve the user's email address by default.
+But you can add a rule to request the email using the access token returned from Twitter.

-To do so [create a new rule](${manage_url}/#/rules/create) and look for the **Get Email Address from Twitter** template under the **Enrich Profile** section.
+Auth0 provides a rule template to get email addresses from Twitter.
+To use it, [create a new rule](${manage_url}/#/rules/create) with the **Get Email Address from Twitter** template under the **Enrich Profile** section.

 If you are using Auth0 developer keys, this functionality will not work; you will need to use your Twitter Consumer Key and Consumer Secret.